leslie255/sharklang/README.md

 Just open up a new PR and I'll review it as soon as possible.
 All issues and PR's should be in English.

 LICENSED UNDER GPLv3

+### TODO
+- return statement
+- local variables (currently all variables are stored statically in the data section of the program)
+- argument names
+- types
+- argument checking
+- loops
+- if statement
+- type checking
+- standard library